 BIODEGRADABLE DOESN’T NECESSARILY MEAN COMPOSTABLE.

 Our first reflex was, therefore, to want to compost our dog’s turd bags.
-But that’s it, the organisms in charge don’t accept all kinds of biodegradable materials: they have to meet certain conditions.
+But our bins don’t accept all kinds of biodegradable materials: they have to meet certain conditions.
 And yes, who says biodegradable doesn’t necessarily say compostable, and that’s a problem.
 Especially since, let’s repeat it, the manufacturers of poop bags are not very clear on this subject.

-Earth Rated brand doggie bags that are certified compostable meet ASTM D6400 and EN13432 guidelines, so they can be composted if your city accepts animal feces in Canada.
+The Earth Rated brand certified compostable waste bags meet ASTM D6400 and EN13432 guidelines, so they can be composted if your city accepts animal feces in Canada.
 Unfortunately, Montreal does not accept them… We hope you will be luckier than us!

 We have found other biodegradable bags for dogs, those from Pawsitive Solutions, for example.
 As this brand points out, one must be wary of so-called “biodegradable” products that use biological elements that are toxic to the environment.